boospot/jupiterx-classic/readme.md

 ## Description

-This Plugin is an effort to bring back all the data added to Post types offered by Jupiter 6.
+When migrating to JupiterX from the old jupiter version (like 6.x, 5.x etc), All the data added to Custom post types (Employees, Testimonials, News, FAQs) is no more accessible.
+This Plugin is an effort to bring back all the data of these Post types.

 Head to FAQ section for details.

 If this plugin saved you some hours of Copy-Paste, consider buying me a coffee. [buymeacoff.ee/raoabid](https://buymeacoff.ee/raoabid)